ewowi/StarDocs/docs/StarLight/GettingStarted.md

 * See [Effects Module](/StarDocs/StarLightMod/StarLightModEffects/) for running effects
 * See [Live Effects](/StarDocs/StarLight/LiveEffects/) to create your own scripts live!
-* See [this page](/StarDocs/StarLight/Effects/#CreatingNewEffects) to start creating pre-compiled effects for Leds.
+* See [StarLights Leds](/StarDocs/StarLight/Effects/#CreatingNewEffects) to start creating pre-compiled effects for Leds.